Liberia rights commission calls for compensation for Ebola quarantine shooting

 MONROVIA Liberia's human rights commission has called on the government to pay compensation to the family of a boy shot dead during a protest over Ebola quarantine in August, saying officers had not fired in the air as they claimed but directly on the crowd.

-The West African nation's rights watchdog condemned the deployment of soldiers and armed police to quell the protest in the West Point neighbourhood of Monrovia.
-Residents took to the streets after the government quarantined the waterfront slum of 75,000 people following an attack on an Ebola holding centre.
+The West African nation's rights watchdog condemned the deployment of soldiers and armed police to quell the protest in the West Point neighborhood of Monrovia.
+Residents took to the streets after the government quarantined the waterfront slum of 75,000 people following an attack on an Ebola holding center.

 The Independent National Commission on Human Rights urged President Ellen Johnson Sirleaf to make a public apology to the family of Shaki Kamara, who died after being shot in the legs after protesters had tried to break out of the quarantine.